geocomPP/sdvwR/chapter.md

 First, we used R to *download* a file from the internet, using the function `download.file`.
-The two essential arguments of this function are `url` (we could have typed`url =` before the link) and `destfile` (which means destination file).
-As with any function, more optional arguments can be viewed by typing `?download.file`.
+The two essential arguments of this function are `url` (we could have typed `url =` before the link) and `destfile`, the destination file.
+As with any function, more optional arguments can be viewed by by typing `?download.file`.

-When `rgdal` has succesfully loaded, the next task is not to import the file directly, but to find out which *layers* are available to import, with the function `ogrListLayers`.
-The output from this command tells us that various layers are available, including `tracks` and `track_points`, which we subsequently load using `readOGR`.
-The basic `plot` function is used to plot the newly imported objects, ensuring they make sense.
+When `rgdal` has successfully loaded, the next task is not to import the file directly, but to find out which *layers* are available to import, with `ogrListLayers`.
+The output from this command tells us that various layers are available, including `tracks` and `track_points`: try it.
+These are imported into R's *workspace* using `readOGR`.

+Finally, the basic `plot` function is used to visualize the newly imported objects, ensuring they make sense.
 In the second `plot` function, we take a subset of the object (see section ... for more on this).

 As stated in the help documentation (accessed by entering `?readOGR`), the `dsn =` argument is interpreted differently depending on the type of file used.
-In the above example, the filename was the data source name.
-To load Shapefiles, by contrast, the *folder* containing the data is
+In the above example, the file name was the file name.
+To load Shapefiles, by contrast, the *folder* containing the data is used:
-used:

 ~~~~ {.r}
 lnd <- readOGR(dsn = "data/", "london_sport")
 ~~~~

-Here, the data is assumed to reside in a folder entitled `data` which in R's current working directory (remember to check this using `getwd()`).
+Here, the files reside in a folder entitled `data` which in R's current working directory (remember to check this using `getwd()`).
 If the files were stored in the working directory, one would use `dsn = "."` instead.
 Again, it may be wise to plot the data that results, to ensure that it has worked correctly.
-Now that the data has been loaded into R's own `sp` format, try interogating and plotting it, using functions such as `summary` and `plot`.
+Now that the data has been loaded into R's own `sp` format, try interrogating and plotting it, using functions such as `summary` and `plot`.

 ### The size of spatial datasets in R